Code Geass Watch Order: Where to Start with Anime Series and Movies

 The Code Geass Black Rebellion and Zero Requiem films are recaps of season 1 and season 2, so you don’t need to watch these if you watch the original TV series.

-You also don’t need to watch Nunnally in Wonderland, as this is a light-hearted scenario involving the characters and isn’t canon for the series.
+You also don’t need to watch Nunnally in Wonderland as this is a light-hearted spin-off involving the characters and isn’t canon for the series.

 When it comes to actual canon Code Geass content, you're left with the original TV series, the Akito the Exiled OVA and the four most recent movies (although the situation with those is complicated; we'll get to that).